containerd/containerd/docs/runtime-v2.md

 * `SCHED_CORE` enable core scheduling if available (1.6+)
 * `NAMESPACE` an optional namespace the shim is operating in or inheriting (1.7+)

-The start command MUST write to stdout either the ttrpc address that the shim is serving its API on, or _(experimental)_ a JSON structure in the following format (where protocol can be either "ttrpc" or "grpc"):
+The start command MUST write to stdout either the ttrpc address that the shim is serving its API on, or a JSON structure in the following format (where protocol can be either "ttrpc" or "grpc"):

 ```json